Wyoming among four counties denied FEMA assistance

 Doddridge, Jackson, and Mingo counties were also denied after West Virginia made requests as a result of devastating flooding that impacted the area from mid-July to mid-August.

-“We disagree with FEMA’s decision in having deemed the damage from these storms effecting these four counties of not being of the severity and magnitude beyond the capabilities of the state and the effected local government,” said GE McCabe, director of the West Virginia Emergency Management Division.
+“We disagree with FEMA’s decision in having deemed the damage from these storms affecting these four counties of not being of the severity and magnitude beyond the capabilities of the state and the affected local government,” said GE McCabe, director of the West Virginia Emergency Management Division.

 “Part of their decision was based on – we had submitted documentation that showed how these storms, for this period of time, had continued to rain and, as you (Gov. Jim Justice) said before, our grounds continued to be saturated, and the runoff from these storms, in creating these flooding events.